 If the Company buys securities under a repurchase agreement, it must sell them back at the end of an agreement term.
-The repurchase price along with a premium is set when the agreement is entered into.
+The repurchase price is set when the agreement is entered into.
 Securities bought under a repurchase agreement serve as collateral for providing the liquidity to the contracting party.
 The fund does not benefit from any increases in the value of the securities.